Nyerere National Park

 Birding

 The park has about 350 bird species that have been recorded in the typical miombo woodlands, and the bird life supported by Rufiji swampland is of particular interest.
 There are a large number of migratory birds from November to April too.
-Bird species such as the Spur-winged lapwing, African wattled lapwing, White-fronted bee-eater, Pel’s fishing owl Rare.
+Bird species such as the Spur-winged lapwing, African wattled lapwing, White-fronted bee-eater, and Pel’s fishing owl Rare.

-Other Bird Species Include African spoonbill, Common White-headed vulture, Pearl-spotted owlet, and White-headed Lapwing can all be spotted on a bird-watching safari in the park.
+Other Bird Species Include African spoonbill, Common White-headed vulture, Pearl-spotted owlet, and a White-headed Lapwing can all be spotted on a bird-watching safari in the park.
 Between the riparian trees, you can also see trumpeter hornbills and purple-crested turacos.

 The sandbanks are home to carmine and white-fronted bee-eater colonies, whilst pairs of fish eagle, palm-nut vulture, ibises, and palm swifts nest in the Borassus palms.

-Walking Safari
+Walking Safari in Nyerere National Park

 The walking safari offers a uniquely immersive experience in the wilderness, allowing you to fully engage with the sights, sounds, and scents of the bush in a manner distinct from a traditional game drive.
 Departing from the Mtemere Gate at 0700 hours, accompanied by an armed ranger, the journey unfolds inward, unveiling the secrets of the terrain.